 Dignitaries attending and participating in the events were: Father Jan Michalski of Holy Rosary Church, Baltimore Mayor Sheila Dixon, U.S. Congressman John Sarbanes, Baltimore Councilman Jim Kraft, Maryland Delegate Carolyn Krysiak, Katyn Liaison Loraine Laszczynski - representing U.S. Senator Barbara Mikulski, Secretary James Adkins - representing Maryland Governor Martin O'Malley, and Chicago PNA National Secretary Charles A. Komosa.

-The Embassy of Poland was also represented by Consul General Wlodzimierz Sulgostowski, Vice-Consul Pawel Bogdziewicz, Lieutenant Colonel Krzysztof Zielski and Major Rafal Nowak.
+The Embassy of the Republic of Poland in Washington, D.C. was well represented by Consul General Wlodzimierz Sulgostowski, Vice Consul Pawel Bogdziewicz, and Lieutenant Colonel Rafal Nowak.

 In recognition for their Contribution of Remembrance and Glorification of the Martyrs of Katyn, Honorary NKMF Membership was granted to: Mayor Sheila Dixon, Consul General Wlodzimierz Sulgostowski, Secretary Charles Komosa - PNA, Piotr Uzarowicz - Documentary Director, Andrzej Wajda - Film Director, and Francis C. Kajencki - Author/Historian.

 On this reverential day, the Polish Martyrs of Katyn were well remembered and duly honored: The prayerful refrain of Adam Mickiewicz was solemnly taken into everyone's hearts and minds.

 To find out more about the NKMF please visit website www.KatynBaltimore.com.